 Mushrooms could be a boon against aging and age-related diseases thanks to their high antioxidant content, a new study reports.
 Add this to the great number of studies that suggest low-meat diets are healthy for you, and you end up with all the more reasons to eat mushrooms.

-A study from the Penn State Center for Plant and Mushroom Products reports that mushrooms contain high levels of ergothioneine and glutathione, two compounds with important antioxidant properties according to Robert Beelman, professor emeritus of food science and director of the center.
-The amount of the two compounds varied greatly between the different mushroom species, he adds.
+A study from the Penn State Center for Plant and Mushroom Products reports that mushrooms contain high levels of ergothioneine and glutathione, two compounds with important antioxidant properties.
+Robert Beelman, professor emeritus of food science and director of the center and study author says the amount of the two compounds varied greatly between the different mushroom species but was overall very high.

 Antioxidants are substances that protect the body against oxidative stress.